F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## ExtendedSpecConfigmap:

-* ExtendedSpecificConfimap is used to provide common config for routegroup like virtualservername, virtualserveraddress, WAF policy etc which is applied to all routes in the group.
+* ExtendedSpecificConfimap is used to provide common config for routegroup like virtualservername, virtualserveraddress, policyCR etc which is applied to all routes in the group.
 * Routegroup specific config for each namespace/namespaceLabel is provided as part of extendedRouteSpec in global configmap